-A Non Clustered Index in SQL Server stores the index structure separately from the data that is physically stored in a table.
-SQL Server allows you to create almost 999 non-clustered indexes per table.
-This type of indexes are used to improve the query performance.
-Say, you want to retrieve employees by their sales (which is a regular report) then you can use non clustered index on Sales to retrieve the records quickly.
+A Non Clustered Index in SQL Server stores the index structure separately from the data physically stored in a table.
+SQL Server allows you to create almost 999 non clustered indexes per table.
+The non clustered index in SQL Server is useful to improve the query performance.
+Say, you want to retrieve employees by their sales (which is a regular report), then you can use a non clustered index on Sales to retrieve the records quickly.

 Create Non Clustered Index in SQL Server

-In this example we will show you, How to add Non Clustered Index to an existing table.
+This example explains to you how to add Non Clustered Index to an existing table.
 And the syntax is:

 -- Create Non Clustered Indexes in SQL Server CREATE NONCLUSTERED INDEX Index_Name ON Table_Name (Column_Name(s) ASC/DESC)

-Below statement will create a Non Clustered Index on Yearly Income Column present in Customer record table
+It will create Non Clustered Index on Yearly Income Column present in the Customer record table

 -- Create Non Clustered Indexes in SQL Server CREATE NONCLUSTERED INDEX IX_CustomerRecord_YearlyIncome ON CustomerRecord ([Yearly Income] ASC)